Baby Gender Mentor: Concerns about sex selection

 The National Public Radio investigative report on Acu-Gen predicted that parents may use the Baby Gender Mentor test as a basis for determining whether to get a sex-selective abortion.
 KMSP-TV interviewed genetic counselor Dr. Analia Bortz who made the same prediction.
 The concern is that learning the sex at such an early point may lead parents to terminate the pregnancy if they were hoping for a baby of the opposite sex to that indicated by the test.
 Americans United for Life argues that women disappointed by the result of their test would find it easier to have an abortion if they get the results early.
 They say that women who want to have a specific sex will be learning the results at a time when it is safer for them to have an abortion, without the complications associated with aborting later in pregnancy.

 Some bioethicists believe that sex selection is an ethical problem and could be disruptive to society.
 Charles Lockwood of Yale says, "a disproportionate number of female fetuses have been terminated worldwide, and a 2-to-1 male-to-female ratio could lead to social unrest and wars."
 According to Arthur Caplan, director of the Center for Bioethics at the University of Pennsylvania, sex selection is not a frequent occurrence in the United States but it is a concern in countries such as India and China, where having boys is preferred over having girls.
-In China, sex selection has led to men outnumbering women by about 1.2-to-1.
+In China, sex selection has led to men outnumbering women by about 105-to-100.
 In India, the ratio of girls to boys is also on the decline.
-The 2004 census shows that there were 818 girls born per 1,000 boys; the ratio varies in different parts of India, with the greatest imbalance occurring in the most affluent area.
+The 2004 census shows that there were 818 girls born per 1,000 boys; the ratio varies in different parts of India, with the greatest imbalance occurring in the most affluent areas.
 In a certain portion of New Delhi, only 762 girls were born per 1,000 boys.
 Punjab's Health Minister Ramesh Chander Dogra has said he will take action to ban the test in India.

 The website for the PregnancyStore.com says that they will ship the tests only within the United States, Sheila McLean, professor of medical ethics at Glasgow University, is critical of the kits.